henockarega/soduko-solver/README.md

 ## Features
 - Validate the correctness of the entered puzzles.
-- Solve Sudoku puzzles provided through text files.
-- Utilize a backtracking algorithm to solve Sudoku puzzles.
+- Utilize a backtracking algorithm to solve sudoku puzzles provided through text files.
 - Generate new Sudoku puzzles for you to solve.
 - Ensure generated puzzles have a unique solution.